nmiodice/ngram-sentence-generation/README.md

 If you are unfamiliar with the ngram model, it works like so:
 > - Break input sentences into sequences of length **n**.
 For example, if n = 3, "The brown fox jumps" becomes ['the', 'brown', 'fox], ['brown', 'fox', 'jumps']
-> - Calculate how frequently certain sets of words show up together
+> - Calculate how frequently sets of words show up together
-> - Predict the next word based off of previously seen words
+> - Predict the next word based off the frequency of previously seen word sets
 > - Rinse and repeat

 So, there are many limitations of this model, but hey, it is fun to play around with!